Crypto Wars: Encryption of smartphone storage

 As part of the Snowden leaks, it became widely known that intelligence agencies could bypass encryption of data stored on Android and iOS smartphones by legally ordering Google and Apple to bypass the encryption on specific phones.
 Around 2014, as a reaction to this, Google and Apple redesigned their encryption so that they did not have the technical ability to bypass it, and it could only be unlocked by knowing the user's password.

 Various law enforcements officials, including the Obama administration's Attorney General Eric Holder responded with strong condemnation, calling it unacceptable that the state could not access alleged criminals' data even with a warrant.
 In one of the more iconic responses, the chief of detectives for Chicago's police department stated that "Apple will become the phone of choice for the pedophile".
 Washington Post posted an editorial insisting that "smartphone users must accept that they cannot be above the law if there is a valid search warrant", and after agreeing that backdoors would be undesirable, suggested implementing a "golden key" backdoor which would unlock the data with a warrant.

-FBI Director James Comey cited a number of cases to support the need to decrypt smartphones.
-Interestingly, in none of the presumably carefully handpicked cases did the smartphone have anything to do with the identification or capture of the culprits, and the FBI seems to have been unable to find any strong cases supporting the need for smartphone decryption.

 Bruce Schneier has labelled the right to smartphone encryption debate Crypto Wars II, while Cory Doctorow called it Crypto Wars redux.

 Legislators in the US states of California and New York have proposed bills to outlaw the sale of smartphones with unbreakable encryption.
 As of February 2016, no bills have been passed.

 In February 2016 the FBI obtained a court order demanding that Apple create and electronically sign new software which would enable the FBI to unlock an iPhone 5c it recovered from one of the shooters in the 2015 terrorist attack in San Bernardino, California.
 Apple challenged the order.
 In the end the FBI hired a third party to crack the phone.
 See FBI–Apple encryption dispute.

 In April 2016, Dianne Feinstein and Richard Burr sponsored a bill, described as "overly vague" by some, that would be likely to criminalise all forms of strong encryption.

 In December 2019, the United States Senate Committee on the Judiciary convened a hearing on Encryption and Lawful Access, focusing on encrypted smartphone storage.
 District Attorney Cyrus Vance Jr., Professor Matt Tait, Erik Neuenschwander from Apple, and Jay Sullivan from Facebook testified.
 Chairman Lindsey Graham stated in his opening remarks "all of us want devices that protect our privacy."
 He also said law enforcement should be able to read encrypted data on devices, threatening to pass legislation if necessary: "You're going to find a way to do this or we're going to do this for you."